ncameiri/Minishell/README.md

 			Always add a last line that is NULL why is that?

 			If you do "while (cmd_tables[i] != NULL)", it will scroll all the way to the last line.
-If you don't put line 5 as NULL, that command won't work.
+If you don't put line 5 as NULL, that function won't work and it will read an empty line and it will give segmentation fault.

 		Step 4:
 			We now check if we have an empty last line.
 Where it says line 4: env , there are